-- Consult landowners and communities to understand local opinions on reintroductions; - Review the results of the 2005 beaver trial in Lower Mill Estate as well as others in the UK to gather evidence for future re-introductions; - Support future releases of species within surrounding areas and adapt management in the CWP to suit any potential natural colonisations.
+- Consult landowners and communities to understand local opinions on re-introductions - Review the results of the 2005 beaver trial in Lower Mill Estate as well as others in the UK to gather evidence for future reintroductions

 Funding the actions

 It will cost money to deliver the outcomes of the nature recovery plan and an imaginative approach will be required - encouraging nature-based solutions to a range of issues; using external funding such as off-site biodiversity net gain payments, grants and crowdfunding, as well as agri-environment schemes.
 There are opportunities to work in new and innovative ways to enable nature's recovery.